marcusoftnet/marcusoftnet.github.io/_posts/2016-03-01-sml-estimates-dont-start-from-days.md

 ---
 layout: post
-title: "S, M, L estimate should not be a date span"
+title: "S, M, L estimate should not start with a date span"
 author: "Marcus Hammarberg"
 date: 2016-03-01
 tags: